open-cluster-management/ingress-nginx/README.md

 # Management Ingress

+## Overview
-NGINX based ingress controller to serve Open Cluster Management services.
+management-ingress is a NGINX based ingress controller to serve Open Cluster Management service.

-# annotations
+## Get started
+You can add below Kubernetes annotations to specific Ingress objects to customize their behavior.
+See the [examples](examples) to get more details of the usage.

 | Name | Description | Values |
 | --- | --- | --- |